CWood-sdf/spaceport.nvim/README.md

                 -- [1] = the text to display
                 -- colorOpts = the options to pass to `vim.api.nvim_set_hl`
                 -- See [nvim_set_hl docs](https://neovim.io/doc/user/api.html#nvim_set_hl())

+                -- Alternatively, if you want the value to be customizable, you can set the --   _name field to the name of a global highlight group along with all the other values --   If spaceport detects that the global highlight group exists, it will use that, otherwise it will use the colorOpts
                 {
                     i .. "",
                     colorOpts = {